 Therefore, it’s best to review individual state laws surrounding Marijuana’s legality of Marijuana, especially in the workplace.
 It can guide employers and help them devise the most suitable drug testing program.

 This is one reason employers are experiencing increasing difficulty in headhunting for vacant job positions.
 Some job applicants would walk out mid-interview when they learn that the organization runs an employee drug testing program.

 However, this should not discourage employers from implementing a pre-employment drug testing policy in the workplace.
 This is especially important for industrial jobs where employees must operate heavy machinery or jobs related to transportation.

 Hiring employees with a drug-free history will ensure a safer and more productive work environment.
 In addition to that, having a random drug testing policy will help ensure that the organization stays drug-free.
 All these efforts will help you achieve your organizational goals more efficiently.
 And your employees will also benefit from better health and safety at work.

 Characteristics of a Good No Marijuana Policy at Work

 - You should have clearly written policies and drug testing procedures that publicized organization-wide.
 All new and existing employees should be aware of their obligations, rights, and responsibilities.

 - Involve a cross-section of employees from all departments within the organization when developing the policy and drug testing program.
-Union involvement is also important.
+Union involvement is also essential.
 This will make sure that the policy well implemented.

 - Outline the various methods of assisting employees who voluntarily admit that they involved in marijuana abuse.
 This should include treatment, follow-up, and counseling.

-If you’re wondering how to you can perform THC Testing Beneficial for Employers / Marijuana testing at your workplace, the answer is quite simple.
+If you’re wondering how you can perform THC Testing Beneficial for Employers / Marijuana testing at your workplace, the answer is quite simple.
 With multi-panel drug test kits, you can have an effective drug testing program established in your company.